-The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-In particular the checks carried out in the current period included:
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial and other systems.
+In particular, the checks carried out in the current period included:

 - review of leadership and governance

 - review of people management

 - review of School Development Plan and budgeting process

 - review of tendering process

 - review of reporting processes

-- testing of financial/accounting records and systems
+- testing of financial accounting records and systems

-- review of data security process
+- review of date security process

 - testing of income systems

-- testing of purchase amd cash control systems
+- testing of purchase and cash control systems

-- testing of payroll system
+- testing of payroll systems

-- · review of assets and insurance processes
+- review of assets and insurance processes

 - testing of VAT and other taxations

-- testing of year end procedures
+- tetsing of year end procedures

-On an annual basis, the internal auditor reports to the Board of Governors through the audit committee on the operation of the systems of control and on the discharge of the Governors' financial responsibilities.
+On a annual basis, the internal auditor reports to the Board of Trustees, on the operation of the systems of control and on the discharge of the Board of Trustees' financial responsibilities and annually prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.